Falcons Home Page

 Statement of Faith [top]

-The Northside Falcons is a Christian organization.
+The Northside Falcons is a Christian program.
 Its director, coaches and other leaders believe that:

 • There is only one true and living God.
 He is an intelligent, spiritual, and personal Being, the Creator, Redeemer, Preserver, and Ruler of the universe; He is all-powerful and all-knowing and reveals Himself to us as Father, Son, and Holy Spirit, with distinct personal attributes, but without division of nature, essence, or being.